Basketball Small Forward

+Small forwards need to be able to adjust their skillset to match the player they are lining up against.
 One big difference between small forwards and other positions is who they end up opposing.
-They may be matched up with a tall playmaking point guard, a skilled shooting guard or a strong power forward at any particular time.
-Small forwards need to be able to adjust their skillset to match the player they are lining up against.
-On defense, small forwards should be able to roam the perimeter and keep up with guards along with being a capable post defender against frontcourt opponents.
+They may be matched up with a tall playmaking point guard, a skilled shooting guard, or a strong power forward at any particular time.
+On defense, small forwards should be able to roam the perimeter and keep up with guards, along with being capable post defenders against frontcourt opponents.

 However, not all small forwards possess all of the skills described above.
 Oftentimes, small forwards are also used to fill very specific roles.
-Some small forwards may be offensive or defensive specialists, sharpshooters or playmakers, or a number of other roleplayers.
+Some small forwards may be offensive or defensive specialists, sharpshooters or playmakers, or a number of other player roles.

 Overall, small forwards are usually the strongest all-around player on a basketball team.
 They fill numerous gaps in order to keep the frontcourt and backcourt balanced.

 Small forwards can adapt more easily to different roles than shooting guards because they have more weapons in their arsenal.
 As a small forward, you should have a strong overall game and be able to make three-pointers from downtown and buckets while in the paint.

-Small forwards are bigger than point guards and shooting guards, but slightly smaller than power forwards.
-Oftentimes, small forwards are quick enough to stay in front of shooting guards, but strong enough to defend a power forward in the post.
-These are players who can help the power forwards and centers defending the rim.
+Small forwards are bigger than point guards and shooting guards but slightly smaller than power forwards.
+Oftentimes, small forwards are quick enough to stay in front of shooting guards but strong enough to defend a power forward in the post.
+These are players who can help the power forwards and centers defend the rim.
 An example of one such small forward is LeBron James.

 On offense, the small forward has the following roles on the court: